"CANADIAN HISTORY IS BORING."

 What Topics Will This Cover?

 My Canadian Time Capsule is NOT a comprehensive chronological look at Canadian history.
-Instead of worrying about the timeline, it jumps from moment to moment in order to focus on interest and curiosity.
+It jumps from moment to moment in order to focus on interest and curiosity.

 The 12 units included are: